THURSDAY, FEB. 22, 2024

 "I heard about IdeaStorm from two students to my class.
 They shared about an opportunity to dream big, share visions, pitch ideas, build networks, and potentially win financing to help make my concept into a reality.
 All that at no cost!
 I was fascinated and found myself asking for more information.

 I wasn't convinced my ideas were worth sharing as they were half-baked at best.
 But I decided to show up and watch some of my peers pitch.
 With some prompting from the host, I decided to share my idea.
 At the end of the night, I was amazed to find that I had received first place and was soon making connections with students and staff.
-I then learned about John Pappajohn Entrepreneurial Center's (JPEC) Innovation Challenge, Game Changer, and the Hawkeye Startup Incubator - which I joined to further develop my idea.
+I then learned about John Pappajohn Entrepreneurial Center's (JPEC) Innovation Challenge, and the Startup Incubator - which I joined to further develop my idea.

 I can't stress enough how wonderful the opportunities available to students through the JPEC are.
 With the guidance of professional faculty, legal advisors, marketing experts, and creative co-founders, any prospective entrepreneur can't miss the opportunities available through JPEC.
 I'm excited to see what's next!"

 How to Get Started